-In the 2021 edition, the Australian administration revised consumption data back to 2009 to incorporate a change of methodology.
+The 2021-2023 editions incorporate successive revisions to sectoral consumption provided by the Australian administration.
+These affected data back to 2009 (2021-2022 editions), and 2015 (2023 edition).
+In particular, data for Construction were significantly revised in the 2022 edition.
 This also affected transmission and distribution losses which act as a balancing item.
 Breaks may occur between 2008 and 2009.